rockman007372/Obsidian-Vault/Git Pull.md

-### Pull (Update)
+>[!analogy]

-- To update the working directory + local repo with the new commits from the remote repo:
+>Update/sync your local files with the remote files

 ```
 git pull origin
 ```
+- Update the working directory + local repo with the new commits from the remote repo
 - We can achieve the same thing with `git fetch` then `git merge`

 >[!What is origin]